porrey/max1704x/getting-started.md

 [**Initialization**](https://porrey.github.io/max1704x/initialization) -
 [**Functions**](https://porrey.github.io/max1704x/functions)
 # Getting Started
+Add the library to your Arduino IDE and then incloude it within your skethc to begin using the fuel gauge.

 ## Adding the Library
 In the Arduino IDE, click the **Sketch** menu and choose **Include Library** and then **Manage Libraries...**.
 In the search box type **MAX1704X**.
 Highlight the library and clikc the **Install** button.
 ## Include the Library